Transformation of a Linear Function Worksheets

 Printing Help - Please do not print worksheets with grids directly from the browser.
 Kindly download them and print.

 Look at the parent function y = f(x) and shift it right, left, up or down and draw the translated graph g(x).
 Use the answer key to verify the vertical or horizontal shifts.

 Find the reflection of each linear function f(x).
 A reflection over the x- axis should display a negative sign in front of the entire function i.e. -f(x).
 Negate the independent variable x in f(x), for a mirror image over the y-axis.

-This series of worksheets requires learners to find the vertical stretch or compression by multiplying the function f(x) by the given factor and the horizontal stretch or compression by multiplying the independent variable x by the reciprocal of the given factor.
+Find the vertical stretch or compression by multiplying the function f(x) by the given factor and the horizontal stretch or compression by multiplying the independent variable x by the reciprocal of the given factor.
 Use the relevant rules to make the correct transformations.